tanepiper/jquery.ui.pwstrength/README.md

   Default: `false` (Boolean)

-  Displays the errorMessages in a bootstrap3 popover window, instead of below the input field.
+  Displays the error messages in a Bootstrap popover, instead of below the input field.
+Bootstrap tooltip.js and popover.js need to be included.

-  `bootstrap3` option needs to be set `true` for this option to work.
-  Furthermore bootstrap tooltip.js and popover.js need to be included.

 * __verdicts__: